mcnamee/huntkit/README.md

 ## What is this?

-HuntKit is a collection of penetration testing, bug bounty hunting, capture the flag, red teaming tools in a single Docker image.
+HuntKit is a collection of [penetration testing, bug bounty hunting, capture the flag, red teaming] tools in a single Docker image.
 Simply run the image and start using the tools.

 __Why?__

 I got sick of waiting for VitualBox to start, Kali to boot, then dealing with the slugish-ness of operating in a VM.
 I still use Kali for certain tasks.
 But for a quick nmap scan (for example), using this container is *a lot* quicker.

+- The tool run very __quick__ (opposed to running inside a VM for example)
+- Simpler to keep the tools __up to date__
+- __Disposable__ - Something broken?
+Simply prune and start again

 ## Instructions